Statistics & data

 GPS verification, tamper-evident timestamp, capture-time sealing, independent verifiability.

 Tier definitions: Verified = pulled from Airbnb’s published policy.
+Operator data = a single property-management company’s own bookings (directional).
 Host-reported = aggregated from public host community discussions.
 Estimated = modelled from documented denial patterns.
 Always cite the tier when reproducing these numbers.

 Coverage